ethereum/ethereum-org-website/src/content/developers/tutorials/scam-token-tricks/index.md

 const suspiciousApprovalEvent = async (ev : Event) : (Event | null) => {
 ```

 This is the most important function, the one that actually decides if an event is suspicious or not.
 The return type, `(Event | null)`, tells TypeScript that this function can return either an `Event` or `null`.
-We return `null` is the event is not suspicious.
+We return `null` if the event is not suspicious.

 ```typescript
     const owner = ev.args._owner
 ```

-Viem has the field names, so it parsed the event for us. `_owner` is the owner of the tokens to be spent,
+Viem has the field names, so it parsed the event for us. `_owner` is the owner of the tokens to be spent.

 ```typescript
     // Approvals by contracts are not suspicious